Bus Bike Racks

-100 percent of RTA buses have racks that hold either 2 or 3 bikes.
+100 percent of RTA buses, including our Park-N-Ride buses, have racks that hold either 2 or 3 bikes.
 Signal the bus driver before boarding, and load your bike on the exterior racks.
-If the exterior rack is full, wait for the next bus.
+If the exterior rack is full, please wait for the next bus.

 - Only two bicycles are permitted per rail car, with space available on a first-come, first-served basis.